-The Company has an ongoing credit facility with The Northern Trust Company, an affiliate of the Administrator, that is secured over the portfolio of the Company.
-The Northern Trust Company is entitled to interest ("Interest Charges") at an annual rate of 1.5% above the Northern Trust base rate of 2% (2021: -1.25%) on any overdrawn balances.
-The Interest Charges are incurred daily and are included in the Statement of Comprehensive Income within Finance costs.
+The Company has banking facilities with The Northern Trust Company, an affiliate of the Administrator.
+The Northern Trust Company is entitled to interest ("Interest Charges") at an annual rate of 1.5% above the Northern Trust base rate of 3% (2021: -1.25%) on any overdrawn balances.
+The Interest Charges are incurred daily and were included in the Statement of Comprehensive Income within Finance costs.